01 of 05

 Bradbury, CA (about 12 miles east of Pasadena)

-Other sites of particular architectural interest around LA include the Disney Concert Hall and Broad Museum in downtown Los Angeles, Richard Meier's Getty Center, the iconic Capitol Records Building, Cesar Pelli's boldly colored geometric Pacific Design Center.
+Other sites of particular architectural interest around LA include the Disney Concert Hall and Broad Museum in downtown Los Angeles, Richard Meier's Getty Center, the iconic Capitol Records Building and Cesar Pelli's boldly colored geometric Pacific Design Center.